Skip to main content

 Communities and organizations in the 21st century require professionals with interdisciplinary skills and preparation to handle many complex challenges.
 Saint Louis University’s Master of Arts in Criminology and Criminal Justice degree provides students with a core criminological knowledge foundation and the opportunity to gain additional skills.

-Enhance your graduate education in criminology and criminal justice by selecting one of three diverse concentrations:
+Enhance your graduate education in criminology and criminal justice at SLU by selecting one of five diverse concentrations:

 • Emergency management